makerdao/community/governance/polls/SparkLend Ethereum - Onboard LBTC - February 24, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the onboarding of LBTC onto SparkLend Ethereum with the following parameters:
+The community can vote in this poll to express support or opposition to the onboarding of Lombard BTC (LBTC) onto SparkLend Ethereum with the following parameters:

 - [Optimal Utilization](https://sky-atlas.powerhouse.io/#A.3.8.1.5.1.11_Optimal_Utilization_Definition-7dd3b868-b5c1-4f16-b997-8fb35a971ab1|57eaf45219be608847d6): **45%**
 - [Base](https://sky-atlas.powerhouse.io/#A.3.8.1.5.1.13_Base_Rate_Definition-3ea70be9-6d09-4e25-8025-a0235dd71c28|57eaf45219be608847d6): **5%**